orblivion/offline-cryptoparty/crypto_during.md

 * You can now verify file integrity (Linux and Mac have this built in)
   * Not authenticity, that's GPG

-### People with GPG already
+### People with GPG already - Verify GPG installers

 * Get and trust keys
+  * Grab the fingerprints if you don't have them, from me (untrusted) if necessary.
+  * Everybody read off the fingerprints you got.
+  * Now we know we all have the same fingerprints.

-  * gpg --recv_keys --keyserver cryptoparty.com # TODO all the keys
+`gpg --recv_keys --keyserver cryptoparty.com # TODO all the keys`

   * don't trust them yet!
   * gpg --fingerprint TODO all the keys
-  * Check that they match what you got.
+  * Check that they match what you have (and thus what everybody else has)
   * Now you can trust them.

 * Verify installers

 TODO correct file names and stuff.
 May require `SHA-1` file :(.